 - 2 drops Lemon essential oil

 - 1 oz Rosehip Oil

 - 1 oz dropper Bottle

 Add all ingredients into dropper bottle, place dropper top on.
-Blend oils together by rolling between the palms of hands.
+Blend oils together by rolling the bottle between the palms of hands.
 To use, place a few drops onto scar and rub in with clean hands.
 This recipe is 2% dilution.

 The majority of people have scars.
 They are part of being human, and a reminder of how fragile and special life is.
-However, using natural, essential oils, we can reduce their appearance and help speed up the healing process.
+However, using natural essential oils, we can reduce their appearance and help speed up the healing process.

 Jacklyn Bell is first and foremost a mom to two daughters, and works as a writer.
 In a previous life she was a health and safety officer and is now a passionate advocate of environmentally sound/friendly methods of cleaning and living.